tttmmmyyyy/fixlang/Document.md

 When the "fixproj.toml" file is in the current directory, "fix build" and "fix run" will refelct the configuration in the file.

 Following fields are available in the "fixproj.toml" file:
 - `files`: A list of Fix source files.
-With this field, you do not need to specify the source files in the command line argument.
-If you specify `--files` (`-f`) option in the command line, the `files` in the "fixproj.toml" will be ignored.

 ## Debugging